visibilityspots/puppet-monitis/README.md

   }
   class {
     'monitis':
-      mail      => 'THE EMAIL ADRES OF YOUR MONITOR.US ACCOUNT', agentname => 'SPECIFIC NAME OF THE SERVER YOU WANT TO MONITOR';
+      mail      => 'THE EMAIL ADRES OF YOUR FREE MONITOR.US ACCOUNT', agentname => 'SPECIFIC NAME OF THE SERVER YOU WANT TO MONITOR';
   }
 }